Table of Contents

 - Via a link included in the emailed accommodation letter (called a Faculty Notification Letter in AIM) that you receive when a student selects testing accommodations for a course you are the instructor for.

-By logging into the AIM Instructor Portal in the Testing Center section under the TESTING ACCOMMODATION FORM (TAF) tab located in the top navigation bar.
+- By logging into the AIM Instructor Portal in the Testing Center section under the TESTING ACCOMMODATION FORM (TAF) tab located in the top navigation bar.

-Once you are in the Testing Accommodation form by following either of the options listed above, you will see the courses that you need to complete TAFs for and the ones you might have already completed.
+Once you are in the Testing Accommodation Form by following either of the options listed above, you will see the courses that you need to complete TAFs for and the ones you might have already completed.
 Detailed instructions for how to complete the TAF are as follows:

 - Select Testing Center > Testing Accommodation Form (TAF)